marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 A multi-tenanted system will also use these techniques to provide data segregation, but adds in other constraints from the list above.

 ## Tenancy as a hierarchy
 It is also very common for a multi-tenanted solution to itself be used to provide other multi-tenanted solutions.
-This can be a source of considerable confusion.
+This can be a further source of confusion.

 For example, the Microsoft Azure platform is a multi-tenanted solution.